 So it’s essentially about trying to train the bot to be a better listener.
 So that way I can understand it – the same way that you’d for a voice product.
 You’d train it on different accents and pronunciations, all of those different characterizations come out in spelling.
 In a text-based bot, so you want to train it on those variations as well.

 • WHAT’S THE ONE THING EVERY GOOD CHATBOT/VOICE ASSISTANT MUST HAVE?

 I’m very biased here: the conversation design.
-I truly think that because whether it’s chat or voice and I really think about sort of conversational experiences across the spectrum, on one you have a text-forward conversation, on the other hand you have voice-centric conversation, where voice-forward conversation is somewhere in the middle, and text-forward conversation – the core of experience, really is around the text itself.
-There might be some graphics like menus and images of carousels that you can essentially leverage to enhance the conversational experience, but that it’s fundamentally at its core.
-It’s about its text.
+Whether it’s chat or voice and, I really think about conversational experiences across the spectrum; On one you have a text-forward conversation, on the other hand you have voice-centric conversation, where voice-forward conversation is somewhere in the middle, and text-forward conversation – the core of experience, really is around the text itself.
+There might be graphics, menus and images of carousels that you can essentially leverage to enhance the conversational experience.
+But fundamentally, at its core, it’s about its text.

 - CoCo & Co Content reCommendations

 - How can Conversational AI help in the fight against the Coronavirus?